lanterndata/docs/06-lantern-cli/02-embeddings.md

 BAAI/bge-large-en - type: textual, downloaded: true
 clip/ViT-B-32-visual - type: visual, downloaded: true
 ```

-`downloaded`: if the model onnx file and tokenizer are already downloaded or not (it will be automatically downloaded on the first run)
-`type`: if visual you should provide either image url or image path as input to generate embeddings for the image data

 Below is the table with specifications for each model